Thick brane in mimetic $f(T)$ gravity: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the National Natural Science Foundation of China (Grants Nos.
-11522541 and 11375075), and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2018-k11 and lzujbky-2017-it69).
+11875151 and 11522541), and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2019-it21 and lzujbky-2018-k11).